redstone-finance/redstone-api-docs/methods/getallprices.md

 ---
 description: >-
-  getAllPrices method can be used to fetch the latest price for all available tokens
+  getAllPrices method can be used to fetch the latest price for all the available tokens
 ---

 # getAllPrices

-## Get the latest price for all tokens
+### Get the latest price for all tokens

 ▸ **getAllPrices**\(`opts?`: GetPriceOptions\): _Promise_&lt;{ \[symbol: string\]: PriceData; }&gt;